5 from 18 votes

 Pin this vegan chocolate cake for later!

-Vegan banana bundt cake with thick icing on top and two slices cut
+Vegan banana bundt cake with icing and two slices cut.

 Vegan Banana Bundt Cake